nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 {{#> callout type='warning' }}

-Check twice that you set properly the `offsets.retention.minutes`.
+Make sure that you set properly the `offsets.retention.minutes`.

 {{/callout}}